 This tutorial itself shows that cotton does indeed absorb a whole lot of sound!
 As the sound penetrates this cotton, it bounces its way around throughout its pores and converts into heat energy.
 Cotton is a fantastic and economical way to reduce noise that is proven to be incredibly effective.

 Whether you’re looking for something to soundproof a room or just curious about the sound-absorbing abilities of cotton, I can assure you that cotton does, indeed, absorb a large amount of sound.

 It’s capable of doing this because its pores, which are full of air, take in noise, or sound energy, which drags along the cotton, reducing the sound.
-Ultimately, cotton is an excellent option for soundproofing or noise-canceling material.
+Ultimately, sound insulation cotton is an excellent option for soundproofing or noise-canceling material.